onkarbhat/secure-pacman/README.md

-# secure-pacman #
+# Overview #
-Tutorial showing how to secure access to the arcade game Pac-Man using Oauth2-proxy, Dex and an OpenLDAP server.
+This tutorial shows how to secure access to the arcade game Pac-Man using Oauth2-proxy, Dex and an OpenLDAP server.

 # Prerequisites #
 ## Docker and Helm ##